Desertification: South America

+South America is another area vulnerable by desertification, as 25% of the land is classified as drylands and over 68% of the land area has undergone soil erosion as a result of deforestation and overgrazing.
+27 to 43% of the land areas in Bolivia, Chile, Ecuador and Peru are at risk due to desertification.
+In Argentina, Mexico and Paraguay, greater than half the land area is degraded by desertification and cannot be used for agriculture.
+In Central America, drought has caused increased unemployment and decreased food security - also causing migration of people.
+Similar impacts have been seen in rural parts of Mexico where about 1,000 km2 of land have been lost yearly due to desertification.
+In Argentina, desertification has the potential to disrupt the nation's food supply.

+Reversing desertification

-Techniques and countermeasures exist for mitigating or reversing the effects of desertification, and some possess varying levels of difficulty.
-For some, there are numerous barriers to their implementation.
+Techniques and countermeasures exist for mitigating or reversing desertification.
+For some of these measures, there are numerous barriers to their implementation.
 Yet for others, the solution simply requires the exercise of human reason.

 One proposed barrier is that the costs of adopting sustainable agricultural practices sometimes exceed the benefits for individual farmers, even while they are socially and environmentally beneficial.
 Another issue is a lack of political will, and lack of funding to support land reclamation and anti-desertification programs.

 Desertification is recognized as a major threat to biodiversity.
 Some countries have developed biodiversity action plans to counter its effects, particularly in relation to the protection of endangered flora and fauna.

-Reforestation

-Reforestation gets at one of the root causes of desertification and is not just a treatment of the symptoms.
-Environmental organizations work in places where deforestation and desertification are contributing to extreme poverty.
-There they focus primarily on educating the local population about the dangers of deforestation and sometimes employ them to grow seedlings, which they transfer to severely deforested areas during the rainy season.
-The Food and Agriculture Organization of the United Nations launched the FAO Drylands Restoration Initiative in 2012 to draw together knowledge and experience on dryland restoration.
-In 2015, FAO published global guidelines for the restoration of degraded forests and landscapes in drylands, in collaboration with the Turkish Ministry of Forestry and Water Affairs and the Turkish Cooperation and Coordination Agency.